 • Exposure to alcohol ads is directly linked to subsequent alcohol use by children.

-• A systematic review of 13 longitudinal studies, following more than 38,000 young people, found that exposure to media and commercial communications on alcohol is associated with the likelihood that adolescents will start to consume alcohol, and with increased alcohol use amongst those that are already consuming alcohol.
+• systematic review of 13 longitudinal studies, following more than 38,000 young people, found that exposure to media and commercial communications on alcohol is associated with the likelihood that adolescents will start to consume alcohol, and with increased alcohol use amongst those that are already consuming alcohol.

 • Seven longitudinal studies published since 2008 found significant associations between exposure to, awareness of, engagement with, and/or receptivity to alcohol marketing at baseline and initiation of alcohol use, initiation of binge alcohol consumption, alcohol use in the past 30 days, and/or alcohol problems at follow-up.